-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Permian Basin Petroleum Association (PBPA) has expressed strong concerns in a public comment letter addressed to the U.S. Fish and Wildlife Service (FWS) regarding proposed regulatory changes to the Enhancement of Survival and Incidental Take Permits under the Endangered Species Act (ESA).
 The letter was submitted alongside input from several allied organizations representing a vast number of companies in the oil and gas sector.

-The organizations believe that while th more ST
+The organizations believe that while the intent to clarify conservation measures is comme more ST

 Pharmaceutical Printed Literature Association Opposes FDA's Proposed Rule on Patient Medication Information (10)